 \textbf{Analysis.} The statistics of our dataset are shown in Table~\ref{tab:dataset}.
 Our dataset consists of more than $27k$ papers and $99k$ reviews in various domains.
 The average paper length spans from $4k$ to $7k$, demonstrating substantial variability.
 The review length and prompt length exhibit smaller variances, averaging from $400$ to $500$ and $45$ to $60$ respectively.
 Compared to other review datasets (Table~\ref{tab:dataset_comp}), our dataset has the largest number of papers and reviews and is the only dataset that includes aspect prompts.

-\textbf{Licensing and Personal Data} All datasets are distributed under an open Creative Commons license and are compiled with explicit consent or sourced from materials with an open license.
-We attribute authors of the papers in our dataset while excluding personal metadata and reviewer identifiers.
+\textbf{Licensing and Personal Data} All datasets are distributed under an open Creative Commons license and compiled with explicit consent or sourced from materials with an open license.
+We attribute authors of the papers in our dataset while excluding personal and reviewer metadata.